mohammadsilwadi/reading-note-401/read01.md

 ## Pain vs. Suffering
 + Suffering is pain without purpose.
 Pain with no higher goal.
 Pain with no dreams, no ambition, no aspiration.
-+You’re here because you choose to invest in a different life.
++ You’re here because you choose to invest in a different life.
 A better life - so make it worth it.

 ## Beginners Guide to Big O
 + Big O notation is written in the form of O(n) where O stands for “order of magnitude” and n represents what we're comparing the complexity of a task against.
 A task can be handled using one of many algorithms, each of varying complexity and scalability over time.